MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 After providing the information, select **Publish** to submit your extension to the Microsoft Edge add-ons catalog.
 Your submission proceeds to the certification step.
 This process may take up to seven business days after your submission.

-When your submission passes certification, your extension is published in the Microsoft Edge add-ons catalog and the status of your extension in the Partner Center dashboard changes to In the Store.  `In the Store`.
+When your submission passes certification, your extension is published in the Microsoft Edge add-ons catalog.
+The status of your extension in the Partner Center dashboard changes to `In the Store`.

 > [!NOTE]